 Look out for the staff wearing orange happi coats, who will show you around when you arrive.
 Before heading inside, you will need to strap on a pair of rubber boots which are provided by the tour operators.
 A brief stop by a small shrine to the water god is a reminder of the challenges the fishermen face at sea each day.

 You can learn about the various kinds of fish sold at the market, as well as getting some more general tips about how to spot fresh fish when you next go shopping.

-Kagoshima fish market has a wide selection of fish on sale, and you can watch energetic auctioneers hawk their catch to local shops and restaurants.
+Watch energetic auctioneers hawk their catch to local shops and restaurants.
 Outside, vendors scale the fish before neatly loading them into their cooled mobile fish vans.

 Flying fish, sea bream, kibinago, shrimp, and the bizarre mollusk kame-no-te are only a few of the weird and wonderful products on display.
-Make sure to take a look in the giant walk-in freezer where varieties of fish that can't be caught in Kagoshima are stored, just don't stay too long as it is chilled to minus 20 degrees Celsius.

 Catch of the day

 If you are lucky you might see young fishermen practicing catching bonito on an artificial boat outside.
 The fish are very heavy, and it takes skill to lift them out of the water and into the boat.